djpr1me/djpr1me/README.md

 </a>
 <br /><br />

-Hi, my name is [Roman Biriukov](https://github.com/djpr1me) I am a product/project manager, scrum master, QA engineer, UX/UI designer with 10+ years of experience.
-Being the head of a product is like a swiss army knife you should understand and penetrate every process around you, to be half a programmer, database analyst, UX engineer, designer, software tester, and end-user.
+Hello, my name is [Roman Biriukov](https://github.com/djpr1me).
+I'm a seasoned Product/Project Manager, Scrum Master, QA Engineer, and UX/UI Designer with over 10 years of experience.
+Being a head of product is like being a Swiss Army knife – you need to have a deep understanding of every process involved.
+To excel in this role, it's crucial to possess a solid grasp of programming, database analysis, UX engineering, design, software testing, and end-user experience.
+I am passionate about creating products that users love, and I bring this drive to every project I work on.

-Last 5 years I built healthcare startups using NLP, AI technologies, a rule-based decision support system, and FHIR API.
+Over the past five years, I have focused on building healthcare startups using NLP, AI technologies, a rule-based decision support system, and FHIR API.
-Before this was involved in creation of the PowerLinage tool (iOS/cloud app) for genetic counselors and genetic labs, lately acquired by Invitae Corporation (and became [Family History Tool](https://familyhistory.invitae.com/)) and Aluna Health habit builder/health tracker mobile app.
-Launching traffic management tool and took part in 20+ projects.
+Prior to this, I was involved in the creation of PowerLinage, an iOS and cloud app designed for genetic counselors and genetic labs.
+The tool was later acquired by Invitae Corporation and rebranded as the [Family History Tool](https://familyhistory.invitae.com/).
+Additionally, I contributed to the development of the [Aluna Health](https://web.archive.org/web/20171011010657/https://www.alunahealth.com/) habit builder/health tracker mobile app.

-I am independent, responsible, very flexible, and fast pacing, my every day consists of learning something new, adapting my/team's plans based on new inputs and feedback with continuous improvement of the development process.
+Throughout my career, I have launched a traffic management tool and participated in over 20 projects.
+I am an independent, responsible, and flexible fast-paced professional.
+I strive to learn something new every day and am constantly adapting my own plans and those of my team based on new inputs and feedback, with a focus on continuous improvement of the development process.

-**Skills and experiences:**
+**Work Experience and Skills:**
 - Healthcare IT and cancer-informatics;
 - HL7 FHIR standard (DSTU2, STU3, R4), SMART-on-FHIR;
 - EHR software and sandbox (EPIC, InterSystems, AidBox, Logica);